 3.3.1 Strategic-Level Processes and Structures.
-The emergence and proliferation of IEDs in recent operations has resulted in a wide range of national, multinational and coalition activities intended to find ways of addressing the threat.
+The proliferation of IED use in recent operations has resulted in a wide range of national, multinational, Alliance and coalition activities intended to find ways of addressing the threat.
 While often effective in developing approaches to deal with the IED threat in its current form, these activities risk duplication of effort and limited visibility between different programmes and projects.
-Consequently, the need to establish shared awareness of C-IED efforts through better coordination - though ideally avoiding the creation of more network nodes - has been recognised at National and NATO levels.
+Consequently, the need to establish shared awareness of C-IED efforts through better coordination - ideally at the same time avoiding the creation of more network nodes - has been recognised at national and NATO levels.

 3.3.2 Strategic Communications (STRATCOM).
-In 2009, NATO introduced a new STRATCOM policy, designed to coordinate a number of functions at the strategic level and, in so doing, providing support to the CA. As we have seen, the use of IEDs can present a significant threat to alliance cohesion, and robust STRATCOM, delivering a consistent message at the highest level can serve to counter this effect.
-Target audiences for a coherent STRATCOM approach include domestic populations and politicians, IOs and NGOs, the Host Nation population and, potentially, adversaries.
+In 2009, NATO introduced a new STRATCOM policy, designed to coordinate a number of functions at the strategic level and, in so doing, providing support to the CA. As we have seen, the use of IEDs can present a significant threat to Alliance cohesion, and robust STRATCOM, delivering a consistent message at the highest level, can serve to counter this effect.
+Target audiences for a coherent STRATCOM approach include domestic populations and politicians, IOs and NGOs, the HN population and, potentially, adversaries.

 3.3.3 Joint IED Defeat Organization.
 The US Joint IED Defeat Organization (JIEDDO) has been in existence since 2006, charged with overseeing US efforts to counter the threat of IEDs, and now represents a cornerstone of US C-IED capability.
-Its activities currently include: exploring technologies with potential C-IED utility; controlling procurement of C-IED equipment of all kinds; and delivering Joint Centre of Excellence training.
-Notwithstanding the achievements of the JIEDDO to date, the range and complexity of C-IED activities conducted nationally resulted in the creation of a Department of Defense C-IED Task Force in 2010.
+JIEDDO's recent focus has been on counter-IED network activities, supporting units conducting operations through improvements in intelligence collection, Information Operations (Info Ops), forensic exploitation and surveillance.
+The range and complexity of C-IED activities conducted by the USA nationally was reflected in the creation of a Department of Defense C-IED Task Force in 2010.

-3.3.4 NATO C-IED TF.
+3.3.4 NATO C-IED Task Force (TF).
 At the Alliance level, the need for cohesive and coordinated effort throughout NATO organisations, structures, components, and nations has been recognised by the establishment of a NATO C-IED TF.
 In implementing an agreed C-IED Action Plan, the TF coordinates efforts to validate strategic, operational and tactical requirements and works towards ensuring that the management of technological developments and industrial solutions is conducted through appropriate NATO bodies.
 It also addresses coherent, mutually reinforcing capability requirements with the European Union (EU).

 3.3.5 C-IED Centre of Excellence (CoE).
-A further focusing of C-IED effort across the Alliance will be provided by the NATO-accredited C-IED CoE, expected to achieve full operational capability in 2011.
-One of a number of independent, NATO-accredited CoEs (including the JAPCC) whose activities are coordinated by the Transformational Network Branch of Allied Command Transformation, the C-IED CoE will offer independent expertise and capacity, complementing and supporting the NATO C-IED TF, potentially exploiting the utility of an electronic C-IED 'portal'.
+A further focusing of C-IED effort across the Alliance is provided by the NATO-accredited C-IED CoE.
+One of a number of independent, NATO-accredited CoEs (including the JAPCC) whose activities are coordinated by the Transformational Network Branch of Allied Command Transformation, the C-IED CoE offers independent expertise and capacity, complementing and supporting the NATO C-IED TF, Alliance members and partner nations.